penumbragames/tankanarchy/README.md

   of all the objects.

 # Setting Up:
-  This project requires node version 0.12 or greater. npm, bower and gulp should be installed globally on your system.
+  This project requires node version 6.0.0 or greater.
+We recommend using nvm to manage your node versions. npm, bower and gulp should be installed globally on your system.
   ```
   npm install